jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 The AmigaPCI CPU Local Bus Port supplies signals to support master and target bus devices.
 Bus arbitration is handled by the arbitor on the AmigaPCI.
 The Local Bus Card may be a master, target, or both at once.
 The CPU Local Bus card may contain one or more target devices as well as one or more bus master devices.

-### 3.1 Bus Master
+### 3.3.1 Bus Master

 Bus Master devices are devices that control the AmigaPCI while initiating data transfers between devices on the AmigaPCI.
 Only one bus master may control the system at any time.
 Most of the time, the CPU is the bus master.
 It is also possible for the PCI Bridge to become the bus master when a PCI device initiates a DMA transfer cycle.
 When asserted, **_BG** indicates to the Local Bus Device that it has control of the bus.
 When negated, either the PCI Bridge is the bus master or no device is the bus master.
 The bus master will assert bus busy (**_BB**) when actively driving the bus. **_BB** will be negated any time the bus master is not actively driving the bus.
 Holding **_BB** asserted unecessarily will prevent other devices from becoming the bus master.
 Unless the bus master has asserted bus lock (**_LOCK**), bus grant may be negated at any time.
 However, a new device must not take control of the bus until the bus busy (**_BB**) signal has been negated.

-### 3.2 Target Device
+### 3.3.2 Target Device

 A target device is any device that may be controlled by the bus master, such as memory.
 When addressed, the target device drives the data bus on reads, or latches the data on the data bus for writes.
 Each target device must terminate its cycles.
 Control registers or other memory mapped resources must be mapped at least 512k higher than $0800 000 or at least 512k over the highest RAM address.

-## 3.3 CPU Local Bus Signals
+## 3.4 CPU Local Bus Signals

 The signals on the CPU Local Bus Port are broken into categories.
 Some are specific to the MC68040/MC68060 and others are specific to the port.
-The pinout of the port is detailed in Table 3.3.1.
+The pinout of the port is detailed in Table 3.4.

 > [!NOTE]
 > The CPU Local Bus Port is a mixture of TTL and LVTTL signaling.
 While CPU Local Bus Card devices may be drive most signals at TTL logic levels, some signals are not TTL tolerant.
-It is critical to read the signal descriptions completely to understand what logic levels are permissable.
+It is critical to read the signal descriptions completely to understand what logic levels are implemented.

 > [!WARNING]
 > **Applying +5V to LVTTL only signals may damage logic on the Amiga PCI main board.**

-### 3.3.1 Power
+### 3.4.1 Power

 **GND** (Ground)
 This is the digital supply ground used by all digital devices in the system.
 CPU Local Bus cards may get their ground through the connector and the mounting posts.